 Dr. Lai’s son practices his saxophone with headphones on, while Dr. Kardos’s son rarely remembers to protect his ears while practicing drums.
-While admirable that they both practice their instruments, guess which one is more at risk for hearing loss?
+While admirable that they both practice their instruments, guess which one is more at risk for teen hearing loss?

 Sound is described by decibels (loudness) and by frequency (pitch) measured in hertz.
 An example of a high frequency sound is a person whispering.
 A very high frequency noise is the sound of a dog whistle.
 By thirty years old, almost everyone experiences some hearing loss at frequencies above 15 hertz.
 If you are this age, this is why everyone now seems to mumble at parties.
 A few years ago, teens capitalized on this natural hearing loss phenomenon with “mosquito” ringtones– high frequency cell phone rings heard only by younger ears but not by prying adult ears.
 For kicks, check out your ability to hear high frequencies at this non-scientific site.